 To Use Sheet Gelatin

 -Soak sheet(s) of gelatin in a bowl cold water for 5 to 10 minutes.
 (Figure about 1 cup, 250ml, cold water per sheet.)

 -Once soft, lift sheets from the cold water.

--Wring gently to remove excess water, than add to warm liquid, the quantity called for in the recipe, stirring until dissolved.
+-Wring gently to remove excess water, than add to warm liquid, stirring until dissolved.
 If adding to a cold mixture, melt the softened sheets in a saucepan or microwave over very low heat, stirring just until melted completely.
 Then stir in the cold mixture gradually.